HeddyM/SQL-Project-1/starting_with_data.md

 avg_price_by_category	19.69125 (Average of product prices in Apparel)

 NOTE:
-There are a multiple products prices in the table for many products probably because the price may be different in different months, or different regions so I used the highest listed price for this calculation.
+There are multiple product prices in the table for each of many products, maybe because the price is different in different months, or different regions so I used the highest listed price for this calculation.